CEPrE-Unilurio/ai4coral_data/README.md

 2. CD into the main folder

-3. Update conf.json with the right token
+3. Create a config.json copied from conf.json and add the right token

 4. To download data : `python aicoral_data/main.py sa_download_files "Test Project"`